 G3.
-COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE.
-DN frequently makes errors in grammar, usage, and spelling in professional contexts.
+COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE WITH ALL STAKEHOLDERS.
+InTASC 3I, 8h, 10n DN frequently makes errors in grammar, usage, and spelling in professional contexts and does not access interpretation and translation services when appropriate.
 DE periodically makes errors in grammar, usage, and spelling in professional contexts.
-ME uses correct grammar, usage, and spelling in professional contexts; EE ANDspeaks and writes correctly and fluidly in professional contexts.